 The device should be cheap to prototype as well as having low cost components such that mass production profit margins may be maximized.
 Maximum cost of the emulation components for prototyping may not exceed R500 while production costs shall not exceed R100.

 F-004 Small Size

 The device should require a minimum of PCB surface area such that production devices may be built to be extremely small and lightweight so as to be easily portable.

 Appendix C: Outcomes Compliance

-The following ECSA outcomes have been satisfied in the listed sections.